How to Own Lady’s Slippers-Minnesota’s Enchanting Native Orchids

 Buying Lady’s Slippers – A Unique Opportunity

-If you haven’t seen Tracy Walsh’s beautiful photo of Lady’s Slippers on the cover of the 2022 May/June edition of Northern Gardener Magazine–the publication of the Minnesota Horticultural Society–then you should really check it out.
-The cover features the Yellow Lady’s Slipper and is a great look at the exquisite woodland dwellers.
 The opportunity to see one of Minnesota’s native orchids in bloom is quite an experience, especially the Showy Lady’s Slipper (also known as the Pink and White Lady’s Slipper) which is the Minnesota State Flower!
-Each year between Mid-Late May Sargent’s Nursery gives you the opportunity to own one of Minnesota’s most beloved and enchanting flowers!
-You don’t see them for sale just anywhere, so why is that?
+Each year in mid to late May Sargent’s Nursery gives you the opportunity to own one of Minnesota’s most beloved and enchanting flowers!
+This is a very exclusive opportunity because these plants are protected as an act of conservation.
+That’s why you don’t just see them anywhere!

 Illegal to Collect-Lady’s Slippers